Rim Fire: Post-fire science

-US Forest Service Rim Fire recovery and reforestation projects
+Forest Service recovery and reforestation projects

 In late 2013, a plan was proposed for salvage logging approximately 30,000 acres (120 km2) of the Rim Fire.
 The snag forest habitat of forest-killed trees is home to a wide variety of wildlife, some of which are management indicator species.
 Many scientists and conservation groups opposed the logging plan, contending that the removal of trees from this area would harm species such as black-backed woodpeckers and affect other cavity-nesting birds that follow in the wake of the woodpeckers.
-Other species of wildlife were also considered be at risk from salvage logging, such as frogs that inhabit forested streams and deer.
-Native plants and basic ecological succession of the forest are also reportedly harmed by salvage logging.
+Other species of wildlife were also considered to be at risk from salvage logging, such as frogs that inhabit forested streams and deer.
+Native plants and the basic ecological succession of the forest are also reportedly harmed by salvage logging.
 However, some environmental groups endorsed the salvage logging plan.

 On August 28, 2014, Stanislaus Forest supervisor Susan Skalski signed a Record of Decision approving the Rim Fire Recovery Project.
 The plan allowed logging within an area of 52 sqmi, including interior portions of the burned area and along roadways.
-Its goals were to: "Salvage dead trees to capture economic value; remove roadside hazard trees to protect public and worker safety; reduce fuels for future forest resiliency; improve roads for hydrologic function; and, enhance wildlife habitat.
-A portion of the money captured from the salvage logging was ear-marked for additional projects following the fire."
+Its goals were to: "Salvage dead trees to capture economic value; remove roadside hazard trees to protect public and worker safety; reduce fuels for future forest resiliency; improve roads for hydrologic function; and enhance wildlife habitat.
+A portion of the money captured from the salvage logging was earmarked for additional projects following the fire."
 The plan attempted to balance competing interests.
 Instead of the 660 million board feet initially proposed for logging, the final plan included salvage logging of 210 million board feet.
-The plan left small areas untouched as snag habitat for Black-Backed Woodpeckers and other snag-dependent wildlife.
+The plan left small areas untouched as snag habitats for Black-Backed Woodpeckers and other snag-dependent wildlife.
 Instead of building permanent new roads, the plan eliminated permanent new road construction and reduced the mileage of temporary roads as part of the salvage logging plan.
 The Forest Service said that the final plan reflected a collaboration between the timber industry and various environmental groups, who had joined in an attempt to find consensus on the recovery process.
 Skalski cited that collaborative agreement as being influential in her decision to significantly reduce the amount of salvage material.
 Forestry officials praised the plan, but some environmental groups denounced it.

 In August 2016, Stanislaus Forest supervisor Jeanne M. Higgins signed a Record of Decision approving the Rim Fire Reforestation Project.
 This plan allows 13,000 acres of logging (thinning) and 6,000 acres of herbicide (glyphosate) spraying to kill native and non-native plants.

+Growth and containment

+The table below shows how the fire grew in size and containment during August and September in 2013.
+Acreage reflects, where possible, the figure reported in the daily morning update on InciWeb.
+Statistics were not available for some days.